Skip to main content

 When a fixture isn't in the library, create your own definition.

-When to Create a Profile
+When to create a profile

 • Fixture not in the library